This weird trick can free up space on your iPhone

 -

-Aug 5More iPhone 8 leaks hint at ultrasharp video recording for both cameras (Apple Byte Extra Crunchy Podcast, Ep.
+Aug 4More iPhone 8 leaks hint at ultrasharp video recording for both cameras (Apple Byte Extra Crunchy Podcast, Ep.
+94)

+Aug 4More iPhone 8 leaks hint at ultrasharp video recording for both cameras (AB Extra Crunchy, Ep.
 94)

 Discuss: This weird trick can free up gigabytes of...